 Hook: A localized "empathic cascade" is sweeping through a multi-species settlement in the Outer Sphere, causing overwhelming emotional surges, shared hallucinations, and a breakdown of social order.
 The source is traced to a previously dormant, ancient Rift-Nexus that has unexpectedly become active, amplifying and distorting the emotions of all nearby organic life.
 The Khi'Myr Bio-Commune sees this as an opportunity to "integrate" the affected population.
 Still, a concerned Lashunta or Tanyon-Unin faction seeks a Barathu PC to stabilize the cascade before it leads to widespread chaos or forced assimilation.

 Barathu Appeal: This hook challenges the Barathu's profound empathy and their understanding of the Rift's psychoreactive nature.
-The PC's Ascendant Empathy and Convergent Evolution would be crucial for navigating the emotional maelstrom and finding a way to stabilize the Rift-Nexus without resorting to the Bio-Commune's more extreme methods.
+The PC's Ascendant Empathy and Convergent Evolution would be crucial for navigating the emotional maelstrom and stabilizing the Rift-Nexus without resorting to the Bio-Commune's more extreme methods.
 It offers a chance to demonstrate their ability to foster genuine understanding and unity, rather than imposed control.

 Hook: Whispers and disturbing psychic signatures suggest a fragmented consciousness of a Khyran Tyrant (the ancient warring species with whom the Barathu formed the original armistice) is attempting to re-form or awaken from a long slumber in the Frontier.
 This resurgence threatens to destabilize the delicate balance of the Khi'Myr Bio-Commune's expansion and unleash a new era of conflict.
 The Bio-Commune tasks the Barathu PC with a reconnaissance mission to confirm the threat and, if necessary, preemptively neutralize the Tyrant's awakening before it can fully manifest.